Preschool Leaf Activities: How to Investigate Leaves

 Encourage kids to compare the length of different leaves.
 Can they find the longest?
 Can they find the shortest?

-Leaf Math Activities
+Preschool Leaf Math Activities

 You can also do many leaf-themed math activities as part of your leaf study.

-Leaf Themed Counting Activities
+Leaf-Themed Counting Activities

 Leaf Sorting Activities

-- by color
+- by leaf color

 - type of edge